 How Should You Print Your Pictures?

 You might be like me.
-When I first started printing, the prints looked horrible.
-I had no idea what I was doing wrong.
 I saw other people’s professional prints and wondered, “How do professional photographers print their pictures?”
 Luckily for me, I was able to learn some of the tips and tricks, and now my professional prints look so much better.

 Creating professional prints might seem way too complicated or too much work, but don’t worry, I’m going to walk you through the whole process.
 In the end, you’ll see why this is so important, and you’ll have a solid understanding of how to make printing part of your workflow.

 First off, let’s make sure we are all on the same page with what professional printing is.
 Digital Printing involves taking digital files and turning them into physical prints.
 It’s nothing new, just a different process.
 Back in the film days, the digital equivalent was a negative.